Who we are?

 What happens when you follow a link to another site?

 We use cloud based systems to process our data and, as such, this data may be processed outside of the EEA.
 We adopt the Information Commissioners approved measures when we process outside of the EEA which means that all processing conducted in a location outside of the EEA is carried out in accordance with European Data Protection regulations.
 If you require further information, please contact our Data Protection Officer.

 All information you give to us is stored on our secure servers.
 Any payment transactions will be encrypted.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 In the first instance, please talk to us directly so we can help resolve any problem or query.
-Our friendly supporter services team can help, or you can contact our data protection officer.
+Our friendly supporter services team can help on 0800 953 0113 or by emailing us, or you can contact our data protection officer.

 You can also register with the fundraising preference service (FPS).
-This service is run by the Fundraising Regulator and allows you to stop email, telephone, addressed post, and/or text messages from a selected charity or charities by using the online service at or by calling 0300 303 3517.
+This service is run by the Fundraising Regulator and allows you to stop email, telephone, addressed post, and/or text messages from a selected charity or charities by using the Fundraising Regulator or by calling 0300 303 3517.
 Once you have made a request through the FPS, we will ensure that your new preferences take effect within 28 days.